Pranaybot/capstone-project-2/README.md

 1. Allow users to change password / have a forgotten password system in place.
 2. Allow users to delete their own accounts.
-3. Implement automatic light/dark theme toggle for application based on the time of day and season.
 4. Integrate app with Google Calendar to make task management simpler, flexible, and easier to update.
 5. Allow users to select different backgrounds for their Taskerr workspace.